Custom Products from Masters Communications |

 The COS and CTCSS logic inputs on C-Media CM1XX based radio adapters were originally the volume-up and volume-down functions in Windows®, actuated by manual (push button tactile) switches in a standard audio adapter (FOB).
 These inputs are internally pulled high, to 3.3 V, and have to be pulled low enough to become valid.
 As such the push-button switches made a good ground when depressed, as that's what the other side of the switch was tied to - ground.
 Most AllStar radio adapters use protection diodes (BAT-43's) that don't allow voltage to be sent into the CM1XX chip.
 If voltage is allowed to be inputted to these pins, the chip is destroyed.
 So - with the diodes in place, it doesn't matter what voltage is present on the COS or CTCSS hardware inputs, at the interfaces radio connector, because voltage on these pins doesn't make anything happen.
 And, because of the protection diodes, doesn't hurt anything if voltage is present.
 Pull-up resistors are totally unnecessary, because we need a ground to assert the condition.
 Any reference you see to "active high" or anything indicating the COS and CTCSS signals need to go high to become valid is technically incorrect.
 A diode is like a one way valve in a water supply - it simply allows current to flow in one direction - not the other.
 Diodes do not invert the logic applied - they simply provide a path in one direction - and in the case - its to ground.

 Okay, so the CM108/119's logic inputs are looking for a logic low (ground) to be valid.
 This "active low" condition is required NO MATTER if the setting in the conf file is upright or inverted.
 So - the setting in the configuration file doesn't change the fact that the adapter needs an active low to be valid and assert the condition.
-All this software setting does is change if the active low condition exists when the radio is hearing a signal, or when it's not.
-Using a DMM, you can read the voltage on the CM1XX side of the protection diodes to see if the logic level is properly changing from 3.3V (or there abouts - depending on the exact chipset) to 0.0V or a few tenths of a volt.
+All the software setting does is change if the active low condition exists when the radio is hearing a signal (unsquelched), or when it's not (squelched).
+Using a DMM, you can read the voltage on the CM1XX side of the protection diodes to see if the logic level is properly changing from 3.3V (or there abouts - depending on the exact chipset) to 0.0V or a few tenths of a volt as the receiver's state changes from squelched to unsquelched - and so on.

 COS and CTCSS are programmable functions of the simpleusb channel driver.
 This logic is required to tell the application that the receiver is hearing something and validates its activity.
 Each input has identical functionality.
 Whether or not either or both inputs are required depends on how these functions are programmed in the software.
 Here is an explanation of the simpleusb channel driver.